lbragile/chessCAMO/CONTRIBUTING.md

 - ​	There is no draw or resign functionality here since this is meant for quick testing.
 - ​	If an invalid move is made, the board is printed to allow debugging of the board state.

-## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables and useful file locations.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.